 - Fun – Let’s be honest, making videos is fun!

-Cons of making your own film
+Cons of making your own video

 - Time – Making a reasonable DIY corporate video can be time consuming, time that might be better spent doing what you do best.
 Will your business suffer if you are busy trying to make videos?